Why InfinityLab ?

-(Actually, in the mid-90’s Stan Wagon a mathematician at Macalester College, built a working square wheeled bike).
+(In the mid-90’s Stan Wagon a mathematician at Macalester College, actually built a working square wheeled bike).

 Fortunately Stan’s bike never caught on and today’s bike sharing companies rely on tried and proven round wheels

-Having invested considerable time, emotion and often capital in a venture, can often lead to persisting for the sake of persisting.
+Having invested considerable time, emotion and often capital in a venture, can however also lead to persisting for the sake of persisting.

 Working in an environment where the team, and key assumptions, are challenged in a collaborative way is vital.

 Traditional accelerators provide 13 week programs.
 At the end of their program, terrific ideas are presented at pitching events.

 Not all presentations receive funding.
 Those that do, and particularly those that dont, need to understand how they are going to progress, and usually require ongoing support.